 - Listen to nice music

-The list of things that make you happy and make you feel good can certainly be made even longer, you know best what works for you.
+The list of things that make you happy and feel good can certainly be made even longer, you know best what works for you.
 Focus on what is positive and create more of it in your everyday life.
 Try to influence the things that weigh you down and if you can't influence them, try to accept them. <3